 Whatever it is you’re scared of doing, Do it.

 Hello, and happy New Year.
 Things on this end have been terribly busy, and I apologize for the silence again.
-I’m popping in quick to bring you this amazing saffron honey from Heidi Swanson‘s new book, Near & Far.
+I’m popping in quick to bring you this amazing yogurt bowl with saffron honey from Heidi Swanson‘s new book, Near & Far.
 It’s been one of those cookbooks I curl up with on snowy afternoons and late evenings, enchanted by Heidi’s beautiful captures and intriguing flavor combinations.
 I highly recommend adding it to your book collection.

 I hope your January is off to a good start, and I’ll be back in a few days with some breakfast goodness for you.